Why Interactive Video?

 The applications of this are so wide-reaching, everything from dealing with difficult customers to correctly operating machinery.
 Branching scenarios in interactive video training would work in any situation where making the wrong choice can have negative consequences.

-A third reason to choose interactive video is that it’s easy to apply the training in the real world.
+Easily applicable on-the-job A third reason to choose interactive video is that it’s easy to apply the training in the real world.
 That’s true for branching scenarios, but also for interactive video more generally.